Linotype machine

-The Linotype machine (/ˈlaɪnətaɪp/ LYNE-ə-type) is a "line casting" machine used in printing; manufactured and sold by the former Mergenthaler Linotype Company and related companies.
-It was a hot metal typesetting system that cast lines of metal type for individual uses.
-Linotype became one of the mainstay methods to set type, especially small-size body text, for newspapers, magazines, and posters from the late 19th century to the 1970s and 1980s, when it was largely replaced by phototypesetting and digital typesetting.
-The name of the machine comes from the fact that it produces an entire line of metal type at once, hence a line-o'-type.
-It was a significant improvement over the previous industry standard of manual, letter-by-letter typesetting using a composing stick and shallow subdivided trays, called "cases".
+The Linotype machine (/ˈlaɪnətaɪp/ LYNE-ə-type) is a "line casting" machine used in printing which is manufactured and sold by the former Mergenthaler Linotype Company and related companies.
+It was a hot metal typesetting system that cast lines of metal type.
+Linotype became one of the mainstays for typesetting, especially small-size body text for newspapers, magazines, and advertisements from the late 19th century to the 1970s and 1980s, when it was largely replaced by phototypesetting and then digital typesetting.

+The name of the machine comes from producing an entire line of metal type at once, hence a line-o’-type.
+It was a significant improvement over the previous industry standard of letter-by-letter manual hand composition using a composing stick and shallow subdivided trays, called “cases”.

-The Linotype machine operator enters text on a 90-character keyboard.
-The machine assembles matrices, which are molds for the letter forms, in a line.
-The assembled line is then cast as a single piece, called a slug, from molten type metal in a process known as hot metal typesetting.
-The matrices are then returned to the type magazine, to be reused continuously.
-This allows much faster typesetting and composition than original hand composition in which operators place down one pre-cast sort (metal letter, punctuation mark or space) at a time.
+The Linotype machine operator types text on a 90-character keyboard.
+The machine assembles matrices, or molds of the letter forms, in a line.
+The assembled line is then sent to the casting part of the machine where it is cast as a single piece, called a slug, from molten type metal in a process known as hot metal typesetting.
+The matrices are then returned to the type magazine via a distribution bar, to be reused continuously.

-The machine revolutionized typesetting and with it especially newspaper publishing, making it possible for a relatively small number of operators to set type for many pages daily.
-Ottmar Mergenthaler invented the Linotype in 1884 alongside James Ogilvie Clephane, who provided the financial backing for commercialization.
+The Linotype allows for three to five times faster composition of text when compared with hand composition.
+It revolutionized typesetting and with it newspaper publishing; making it possible for a relatively small number of operators to set enough type for a multi-page, daily newspaper, even in the smallest towns.
+Ottmar Mergenthaler invented the Linotype in 1886 alongside James Ogilvie Clephane, who helped organize and provide the financial backing for commercialization.